Subscribe

 Kitchen to Living Room Transitions

 Some families enjoy soft carpeting in the living room, but you might be better off with a low-maintenance material like laminate or vinyl that is easy to clean and sits at the same height as nearby flooring materials like natural wood and tile.
-A design step as simple as placing a flooring transition at the start of a kitchen peninsula or countertop will make it simple for you to create designated spaces for cooking versus spending time with family.
+A design step as simple as placing a flooring transition at the start of a kitchen peninsula or countertop will make it simple to create designated spaces for cooking versus spending time with family.

 Bedroom to Hallway Transitions